operand/agency/README.md

 ```

 This is a simple implementation that demonstrates the basic idea of how to
-invoke an action on another operator.
+invoke an action on another agent.

-When an operator receives a message, it invokes the action method specified in
+When an agent receives a message, it invokes the action method specified in by
-by the `"action"` field of the message, passing the `"args"` to the action
+the `"action"` field of the message, passing the `"args"` to the action method
-method as keyword arguments.
+as keyword arguments.

-So here we see that Chatty is invoking the `say` action on the sender of
+So here we see that Chatty is invoking the `say` action on the sender of the
-the original message, passing the response as the `"content"` argument.
+original message, passing the response as the `"content"` argument.

 ## The Common Message Schema